efarfus/efarfus/README.md

 ## Since 2019 in the IT world, technology enthusiast and everything that feeds my curiosity.

-### I am studying the fifth semester of Information Systems, at Unochapecó, currently my focus of studies and knowledge are focused on programming in the languages ​​C/C++, Java and JS, but with a certain knowledge in infrastructure, with specific skills for AWS, Kubernetes, Docker, operating systems, among others.
+### I am studying the fifth semester of Information Systems, at Unochapecó, currently my focus of studies and knowledge are focused on programming in the languages ​​C/C++, Kotlin and JS, but with a certain knowledge in infrastructure, with specific skills for Docker, operating systems, among others.
 I am extroverted, proactive, curious and very hardworking, always looking to develop myself as a person and professional.
 I am currently focusing on my studies on Javascript.

 ### Knowledge